-Did you know you can swing from 5,604 feet above and get amazing sunset views of Mount Wilson, Mount Baldy, and Los Angeles?
-Swing by Mount Lowe trail for your next adventure!
+Did you know you can view the valley from an altitude of 5588 feet as well as amazing sunset views of Mount Wilson, Mount Baldy, and Los Angeles?
+Visit Mount Lowe peak for your next adventure!

-Mount Lowe Railway Trail via Eaton Saddle is a 3.2 mile, round trip, hike located on the southern fold of the San Gabriel Mountains near Altadena, CA. This easy to moderate level trail features a swing and tunnel.
-The elevation gain is 383 feet.
+Mount Lowe Railway Trail via Eaton Saddle is a 3.04 mile, round trip, hike located on the southern fold of the San Gabriel Mountains near Altadena, CA. This easy to moderate level trail features panoramic views and a tunnel.
+The elevation gain is 623 feet.
 Dogs are allowed on leashes.

 Map of Mount Lowe Trail

 powered by Advanced iFrame.
 Get the Pro version on CodeCanyon.

 Where is the Trail to Mount Lowe?